 Mount and Lake Batur

 Same as in the case of the Tegalalang rice terraces, we’ve visited Mount and Lake Batur the second time in Bali also.
 And it was just as nice and spectacular as the first time.
 What is also enjoyable is the road there.
 If you, for example, come from Ubud area, it will take you roughly 1 hour by scooter (excluding the stops on the way to take pictures ;)) I think it took us 2 hours because of it ;)) So, the road there is through rice fields, lush nature and quaint Balinese villages… I mean, what more can you wish for?
 And you would ride to the Mount Batur first, enjoy the beautiful view of the lake from the top of the mountain and maybe even find a spot to eat something.
 Then, you’d drive downhill towards the lake, which is just as impressive as the view from above.
+Anticipating this to be an enjoyable trek, we’d foreplanned to get a pair of sturdy Nike Tanjun to ensure that it bore the brunt of the rocky trails.
 It’s a peaceful and beautiful area.
 The only disadvantage would be that we actually couldn’t find a nice place to have a meal by the lake.
 So, I would highly recommend you pack some snacks with you for the road (or stop by the numerous fruit stands owned by friendly Balinese ladies) or maybe eat on top of Batur.
 There are more venues to choose from on top of the mountain.

 The Orchid Garden